masenmatthews/Gatsby-Portfolio/README.md

 # Masen Matthews Portfolio Site

+## Description
+This is my personal portfolio site.
+It's designed to show off my development work to employers, friends, etc. This portfolio was built with the Gatsby Dimension starter template.

+## Template preview

+https://gatsby-dimension.surge.sh/

 ## Starter information

 Gatsby.js V2 starter based on the Dimension site template, designed by HTML5 UP.
 Check out https://codebushi.com/gatsby-starters/ for more Gatsby starters and templates.

-## Template preview

-https://gatsby-dimension.surge.sh/

 ## Installation